iomega/paired-data-form/manuals/admin.md

 3. Click the Approve/Deny button
     1. Clicking `Approve` button will immediately make the project public for everyone
     2. Clicking `Deny` button will immediately move the project to the recycle-bin

+The recycle-bin is the `data/thrash/` directory on the server.